-- All staff must don and maintain a surgical mask when entering facility.
-No cloth masks will be allowed.
+- All staff must don and maintain a surgical mask when entering facility and until they exit the facility.

 - Masks are to be worn correctly at all times except during meal break times.
 Anyone observed with incorrect application will be reminded of correct wear and if continued disregard is observed, will receive corrective action.

 - Frequent cleaning and disinfection of your work area is expected.
 If the area is soiled, you need to clean then disinfect.
 Just spraying disinfectant on a dirty area does nothing.
 Bleach solution requires a 1-minute contact time.
 Quaternary Ammonium/Quat requires a 10-minute contact time.
 High touch surface areas must be cleaned frequently.
 Who is responsible for this?
 YOU!
 Environmental Services will supply units with pump sprays of bleach solution daily.
 Once mixed, the bleach solution is only good for 24 hours.
 Please use it to clean your workspaces frequently.
 Focus on High Touch Surface Areas.
 Phones, doorknobs, handrails, med/treatment carts, tables, desks, and keyboards to name a few.
 IT has provided screen wipes to be used on computer screens and cell phones.
 Once applied, allow the area to air dry.
 If you have a resident with respiratory issues, do not use bleach, use Quat.
 But remember, Quat requires 10 minutes contact time.

 - Practice Respiratory Etiquette.
 If you need to cough or sneeze, please do so into a tissue, or elbow.
 Wash your hands!!!!